Archive for the ‘accessing cues’ Category

 Pictures are dark compared with towards motivation and dominated by black, grey, dark green, blue colours (they will even say this verbally, like ‘ I have dark thought about this).
 These are rather movies, usually with unpleasant ending.
 Doesn`t smile too much.
 Face is darker, greyish, after years with more wrinkles and lips curling down.

 They use ‘what if’? very often and polarise to what people say.
 The emotion which they get when halucinated evil doesn`t happen is only a relief – which is an example of stick motivation.
 They explain themselves with ‘I want to avoid the worst’? when calles pessimists.
 A lot of ID with horrible intonation.
 Characteristic, when they walk or move they often lose rhythm and fluency – I believe it`s due to internal incongruence (he rushes to work to avoid his boss scolding him, which makes him feel bad and it influences his ‘flow’?).
 I believe – and it is my guess – that these people die from heart attacks more than anyone else.
 Funny, I also think there are more men motivated away from than women.
-Voice is often sad, disappointed, worried.
+Voice is often sad, disappointed, worried. - Internal and external standards – Internal standards and authority – he believes his assessments and judgements more than the others.
+Often polarised to what the others say, especially if concerns himself to have authority on the topic.

 Confident voice, often with a manner.
 Words like ‘me’?, ‘I’? appear in different variants.
 Easy to manipulate by giving compliments and confirming he`s right.
 Once I watched a cartoon – Johnny Bravo it was – and Johnny was picking up a girl.
 After talking about himself for long, finally he goes – ‘But dear, let`s not talk about me, let`s talk about you!
 So, what do you think of me?’?
 Body is straighten up, focused on his speakers, he loves argumenting.
 Firm body position, planted.